kendra4227/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. Explain how to build stateful class components.
+You build a class by initializing the constructor function.
+Then inside you call super(), and this.state().
+Inside state is where you decide what you want your class to include, for example, first and last name.
 2. Describe the different phases of the component lifecycle.
+Mounting- The birth of a component
+Updating- when the change of stae happens
+Unmounting - when the component is removed from the DOM

-3. Demonstrate an understanding of class component lifecycle methods.
+3. Demonstrate an understanding of class component lifecycle methods. componentDidMount - This method is called when the component is rendered in the DOM. componentDidUpdate - This method is called when something in the state of the component is changed or updated.
 4. Define stateful logic.
+Any code that uses state
 5. Describe how to test a React component with React Testing Library.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.